angular/angular/aio/content/guide/reactive-forms.md

 </code-example>

-In the example above, you use the `group()` method with the same object to define the properties in the model.
+In the preceding example, you use the `group()` method with the same object to define the properties in the model.
 The value for each control name is an array containing the initial value as the first item in the array.

 <div class="alert is-helpful">